bosagora/dms-save-purchase/packages/sdk/README.md

-# rollup-sdk
+# dms-store-purchase-sdk

-The Typescript SDK for Rollup
+The Typescript SDK for DMS Store Purchase